JanWilczek/wolf-sound-blog/_posts/fx/2022-02-12-simd-in-dsp.md

 * perform arithmetic operations on 1 register (for example, floor, ceiling, square root),
 * perform arithmetic operations on 2 registers (for example, add, subtract, multiply, or divide them),
 * perform logical operations on 2 registers (for example, logical `AND`, `OR`),
-* convert data types in the register,
+* convert data types in the register, for example, from integers to floating-point numbers,
 * manipulate variable positions in the registers (for example, permute),
-* perform different operations on even and odd variables in the registers,
+* perform different operations on variables in the registers depending on whether their indices are even or odd,
 * compare the values in the registers, or even
 * perform DSP operations, like multiply-and-add.